 Hospitalization data reflect the cumulative (total) number of cases that were ever hospitalized from COVID-19.
 It does not reflect the number of people currently hospitalized.

-In addition, the hospitalization information in the daily data PDF, reflects all patients that have ever been hospitalized with COVID-19.
+In addition, the hospitalization information in the daily data PDF, county dashboards and downloadable datasets, reflects all patients that have ever been hospitalized with COVID-19.
 This is not a marker of current hospitalizations or potential healthcare system strain from COVID-19, but more reflective of disease severity and the percent of patients that require hospitalization for their illness (currently ~4% of all COVID patients).
+This information is captured through case interview and reflects the county of residence of the COVID-19 patient, not necessarily where they were hospitalized.
+These data often lag substantially behind our ‘hospitalization data’ and underrepresent hospitalizations.

 Laboratory reports of positive cases are reported to metro and local health departments as soon as results are available.
 State numbers are updated at 2 p.m.
 CDT daily.
 There may be a lag in the reporting of cumulative numbers at the state level.
 Metro Health Departments may also include individuals from out of Tennessee in their localized counts if the case is remaining in that county throughout the course of their illness.